afmkt/syncraft/README.md

 - [ ]  Semantic layer (datalog + unification). for AST analysis

-- [ ]  flat the Seq structure in AST.bimap
+- [ ]  test Seq, Choice, Then, and OrElse